nitosan/GearVRf-docs/docs/tutorials/play_with_3d_models.md

 Often times when we develop VR applications, we need to show complex 3D models.
 For example a plane, a castle or even an earth.
 We're going to learn how to achieve it with GearVR Framework

 Before we start, we need to have a 3D model file.
-Here is a [3D T-rex model](/images/trex_mesh.fbx) and it's [texture](/images/trex_tex_diffuse.png) we're going to use for this tutorial.
+Here is the [3D T-rex model](/images/trex_mesh.fbx) with [texture](/images/trex_tex_diffuse.png) we're going to use for this tutorial.
 You can preview them in [FBX Review](https://www.autodesk.com/products/fbx/fbx-review).

-If you want to use 3D models that you prefer that's totally fine, just keep in mind it has to be one of the following file formats:
+You can use your own 3D models, just make sure it is one of the following file formats:

 * OBJ
 * FBX